 - Co-founder in 1981 with Rabbi Joseph Gelberman of the New Seminary for the training of Interfaith Ministers and in 1989 a co-founder along with Rev. Dr. Diane Berke of Interfaith Fellowship with services in Cami Hall across from Carnegie Hall, in New York City.

-- Author of 9 books including his newest book, Living A Course in Miracles, published by Sterling Ethos, of NYC, a division of Barnes and Noble.
-Also What Is Mysticism?, Missouri Mystic, Awaken to Your Own Call: A Comprehensive Introduction to A Course in Miracles, Listening to Your Inner Guide, The Ten Laws of Happiness, Money and Jesus, Search for the Center, and Learning to Die.
+- Author of more than 13 books including his newest book, A Course in Mysticism and Miracles.
+Some others are: What Is Mysticism?, Missouri Mystic, Awaken to Your Own Call: A Comprehensive Introduction to A Course in Miracles, Listening to Your Inner Guide, The Ten Laws of Happiness, Money and Jesus, Search for the Center, and Learning to Die.
+(Please go to Google for a full list)

 - Met Dr. Helen Schucman and Dr. William Thetford in 1973.
 They, along with Dr. Ken Wapnick, introduced him to A Course in Miracles over a year before its publication.
 Helen served as Jon’s counselor and guide until she became ill in 1980.